scribe-public/sample-policies/docs/v2/initiatives/rules/k8s/namespace/white-listed-pod.md

 :::warning
 Rule requires evaluation with a target.
 Without one, it will be **disabled** unless the `--all-evidence` flag is provided.
 :::

+## Mitigation
+Ensures that only approved pods are running within the Kubernetes namespace, reducing the risk of unauthorized or misconfigured pods.

+## Description
+This rule ensures that only pods specified in the whitelist are allowed within the Kubernetes namespace.
+It performs the following steps:

+1. Iterates over the pods in the namespace.
+2. Checks each pod against the whitelist specified in the `with.white_listed_pod` configuration.
+   - If a pod is not in the whitelist, the rule flags it as a violation.

+**Evidence Requirements:**
+- Evidence must be provided by the Scribe Platform's CLI tool through scanning Kubernetes resources.

 ## Evidence Requirements
 | Field | Value |